[Minor revision–posted 5/6/21 (replaces 9/1/17 edition)]

 a.
 All members of the full-time tenure/tenure track faculty of graduate degree-conferring units of Texas Tech University become members of the graduate faculty upon appointment to the university unless the Graduate School receives notification from the college of the faculty member that he or she should not be included—e.g., because they do not satisfy the Criteria for Membership (see Section 2).

 Nominations are reviewed by the Graduate Faculty subcommittee of the Graduate Council and approved by majority vote by the Graduate Council.
-Approval is for a maximum of six years aligning with the graduate program review cycle, but individuals may be nominated for continued appointments subject to approval by the Graduate Council.
+Approval is for a maximum of five years aligning with the department/unit's graduate program review cycle, but individuals may be nominated for continued appointments subject to approval by the Graduate Council.

 Any additional restrictions upon duties performed by such faculty beyond those stated in this policy should be stated by the department or unit chair on the application form.
 Conversely, for those duties that are not restricted, the application form should present strong reasons why graduate faculty status should be conferred.
 Professors of practice who teach, for example, should be individuals whose extensive professional experience makes them valuable for teaching select profession-oriented courses.